 We are currently providing inputs to the Independent Evaluation of the Development Impact Bonds (DIBs Pilot Programme).
-The purpose of the evaluation is to generate learnings and recommendations on the use of DIBs as an instrument for aid delivery, by using the experience of the DFID DIBs pilot programme to generate learning to inform DFID’s future policy aiming to make the most effective use of DIBs.
-The evaluation will also help DFID and pilot project partners evaluate whether the tools they are developing are useful, scalable and replicable.
+The purpose of the evaluation is to generate learnings and recommendations on the use of DIBs as an instrument for aid delivery, by using the experience of the UK Aid DIBs pilot programme to generate learning to inform FCDO’s future policy aiming to make the most effective use of DIBs.
+The evaluation will also help FCDO and pilot project partners evaluate whether the tools they are developing are useful, scalable and replicable.

-Mobilising for Development (M4D) was a six-year local governance programme in three northern states of Nigeria funded by the UK Department for International Development (DFID).
+Mobilising for Development (M4D) was a six-year local governance programme in three northern states of Nigeria funded by UK Aid.
 The programme aimed to “support local and state level policy makers and service providersto be more responsive and accountable to citizens’ better articulated demands and entitlements, especially adolescent girls (AG) and people with disability (PWD)”.

 LAMP conducted a value for money analysis at the end of the programme.
 The analysis assessed the programme’s VFM based on the 4 Es framework (Economy, Efficiency, Effectiveness and Equity) drawing on programme data and combining this with benchmarking and comparative data.
 The analysis also assessed whether the improvements achieved by the programme, in terms of service delivery, accountability and inclusion, offered good value for money and in particular whether there was evidence of these improvements being catalytic and sustainable.
 It also documented lessons learned on measuring and demonstrating VFM in a local governance programme.